Downstown: Syndication

 In the fall of 1979, Universal Press Syndicate agreed to begin syndication of Downstown.
-While Universal and Downs made plans for national syndication, the 30 newspapers that carried the strip in its college version had a gap in service as Downston was no longer available.
+While Universal and Downs made plans for national syndication, the 30 newspapers that carried the strip in its college version had a gap in service as Downstown was no longer available.

 Universal felt that a college setting was too narrow for a commercial strip, so Downs changed Downstown to be a strip about singles.
 The first syndicated Downstown strip was released on March 24, 1980, in 46 newspapers.
 Downstown appeared as a daily and Saturday/Sunday feature for the next six years.
 Universal promoted it as "a comic strip that captures the humor and lifestyle of a new generation."
 This snapshot of current singles life "appealed strongly to baby boomers who recognized themselves and their friends," One reviewer said it "bore a resemblance to early Doonesbury, before Garry Trudeau turned political."

 Through syndication, Downstown appeared in more than a hundred major newspapers worldwide, including Chicago Sun-Times, The Detroit News, Edmonton Journal, Miami News, Los Angeles Times, New York Post, St. Louis Post-Dispatch, Tokyo Student Times, and Washington Star.
 Along with Bloom County and The Far Side, the Los Angeles Times called it "one of the few new comic strips offering original and relevant humor for the '80s…."